nathantouze/RemoteShell/README.md

 ### Compiling the project

-To compile the project, there is 2 files : _compile_win.bat_ and _compile_unix.sh_.
+To compile the project, there are 2 files : _compile_win.bat_ and _compile_unix.sh_.
 Depending on your operating system, choose the correct binary to execute.
 After the execution of the script, you will find two binaries named _RemoteShell_Server(.exe)_ and _RemoteShell_Client(.exe)_

 #### Warning